ut-parla/Parla.py/tutorial/1_control_flow/README.md

 ### TaskSpaces

-Tasks are organized through TaskSpaces.
+Tasks are organized through TaskSpaces, an indexible collection of tasks.
-A **TaskSpace** object is an indexible collection of tasks.
+You can think of these as a kind of namespace for task ids.

-These are used as a namespace for task-ids.
+A TaskSpace can be indexed by any hashable value.
+Although, for ease of use and interpretability, we highly recommend sticking to sets of integers.
+TaskSpaces can be indexed in arbitrary dimension.

-A TaskSpace can be indexed by any hashable value, such as an integer, string, or a tuple.
-Although in Parla 0.2, please keep any strings to length 1.
-The index can be of arbitrary dimension.
-For ease of use and interpretability, we highly recommend sticking to sets of integers.
+In Parla 0.2, please only use strings of length 1 for TaskSpace keys.

 The use of TaskSpaces can be seen in `0_taskspaces.py`: